Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 Examples:

-• If your account uses 15 MB of metadata storage in a billing month, there’s no charge.
+• If your account uses 15 MB of metadata storage: no charge.

 SageMaker On-Demand Pricing

-Amazon SageMaker Savings Plans offer a way to significantly reduce costs—up to 64%—in exchange for committing to a consistent hourly spend ($/hour) over a one- or three-year term.
-These plans apply automatically to a wide range of SageMaker workloads, including:
+Amazon SageMaker Savings Plans offer up to 64% discount in exchange for committing to a consistent hourly spend ($/hour) over a 1- or 3-year term.
+These plans apply automatically across a wide range of workloads:

 • SageMaker Studio Notebooks